TellyXu/SDSUv4/README.md

 to compile the project into static files:
 1. `npm run build`
-2. then all static files is in the `dist` folder
-3. you can deploy the `dist` folder to any static hosting service freely, like Azure Static Web Apps, AWS Amplify, GCP Static website, etc.
+2. The output, located in the dist folder, can be deployed to any static hosting service such as Azure Static Web Apps, AWS Amplify, or GCP Static Website Hosting.